 - Fair Policies: Fairness is an essential part of any legal gaming site.
 Ohio regulators will ensure operators offer reasonable terms and conditions before licensing them.

 - Accountability: At a legal site, the regulator is there to hold the platform accountable if they do something wrong.
 This accountability also means that players can file complaints if they have any grievances with the site.

 - Community Benefits: One of the main justifications for legalizing sports betting is community benefits.
-Ohio operators will have to pay tax to the state.
+Ohio operators will have to pay taxes to the state.
 This will help fund social welfare programs and infrastructure development.
 Betting at an offshore casino would not provide Ohio with any tax revenue.

 Responsible Gaming Resources in Ohio

 Regulated Ohio gaming sites are required to offer responsible gambling tools.
 These let players control their spending.
 Thanks to options like bet limits and self-exclusion, vulnerable players can still enjoy gambling for entertainment.
-Ohio licensed sites need to:
+Ohio-licensed sites need to: